diem/diem/language/move-prover/doc/user/spec-lang.md

 - `domain<T>()` returns the set of all values of type T. This expression can only be used as a parameter for the `all` or `any` function.
 - `all(vector<T>, |T|bool`, `all(range, |num|bool)`, `all(domain<T>, |T|bool)` is universal quantification over
-   the values in a vector, the numbers in a range, or the whole type T. The 2nd parameter must be a lambda expression.
+   the values in a vector, the numbers in a range, or the whole type T. The second parameter must be a lambda expression.
 - `any(vector<T>, |T|bool`, `any(range, |num|bool)`, `any(domain<T>, |T|bool)` is existential quantification.
 - `old(T): T` delivers the value of the passed argument at point of entry into a Move function.
 This is only allowed in `ensures` post-conditions and certain forms of invariants, as discussed later.
-- `TRACE(T): T` semantically identity, this causes visualization of the argument's value in error messages the prover creates.
+- `TRACE(T): T` is semantically the identity function and causes visualization of the argument's value in error messages created by the prover.

 ## Spec Blocks

-Specification entities are contained in so-called *spec blocks*.
-Spec blocks can appear as module members and in code blocks.
-A spec block on module level declares the *target* of specification in a header:
+Specification entities are contained in *spec blocks* that can appear as module members and inside Move functions.
+A spec block on module level declares the *target* of the specification in a header:

 ```move
 module M {